ahmedmoustafa/bioinformatics-toolbox-light/index.md

 **The Docker Desktop Installed (on Mac)**

 ## Step 2.
 Install Bioinformatics Toolbox Image
-Go to your Terminal (in Mac or Linux) or Command (in Windows) and run the following command:
+Now Go to your Terminal (in Mac or Linux) or Command (in Windows) and run the following command:

 `docker run -it --name repo ghcr.io/ahmedmoustafa/bioinformatics-toolbox-light clone the-toolbox-light`